 6 Ways Sustainable Travel Can Help With The Planet’s Health and Yours

-Thanks to a certain C word, the words "Stay at Home" have been most countries’ motto for over a year now and while our backpacks have been sat gathering dust, our beautiful planet has slowly been reaping the rewards of humanity stuck indoors.
+Thanks to a certain C word, the words "Stay at Home" have been most countries’ motto for over 2 years now and while our backpacks have been sat gathering dust, our beautiful planet has slowly been reaping the rewards of humanity stuck indoors.

 From a reduction in pollution as cars sat on driveways, to nature flourishing in cities thanks to the sudden peace and tranquillity.
 For some, adapting to this new normal has been a welcomed blessing, because it’s forced us to slow down and appreciate the little things.
 There are no longer lengthy commutes, we can work in our PJs and suddenly have all the time in the world to plan adventures.

 So with this extra time, we’re asking a special favour.
 Instead of rushing to your nearest airport at the first sniff of freedom, we would like you to appreciate this slower pace of life.

 Instead of counting countries, absorb each other city fully.
 Instead of hostel hopping, dive deep into conversations with locals.
 Travel in your own country, before escaping to the next.
 You’ll soon realise, not only is travelling sustainably better for the planet’s health – it’s better for your health too.
 Here’s how…

 There are two kinds of travellers – those with the excel spreadsheet itineraries who arrive at the airport with 3 hours spare, and those that pack an hour before their flight.
 I’ll let you guess which one I am.
 Any opportunity to plan less, I am onboard with and travelling slower is one of those opportunities!